Lenoxy/M307-Reparaturwerkstatt/README.md

 * timeNeeded int not null

 ## Testfälle
-### New orders show up in list view
+### New assignments show up in list view
 * GIVEN in create view
-* WHEN a user creates a new order
+* WHEN a user creates a new assignment
-* THEN the new order appears in the list view
+* THEN the new assignment appears in the list view

+(07.05.2020, 11:36) Test erfolgreich durchegführt

-### List view doesn't show completed orders
+### List view doesn't show completed assignments
-* GIVEN order in edit view
+* GIVEN assignment in edit view
-* WHEN a user sets the order status to complete
+* WHEN a user sets the assignment status to complete
-* THEN the new order doesn't appear in the list view anymore
+* THEN the new assignment doesn't appear in the list view anymore

+(07.05.2020, 11:37) Test erfolgreich durchegführt

 ### Check inputs while creating
 * GIVEN in create view
-* WHEN a user tries to input invalid data ([criteria](#validation-newItem))
+* WHEN a user tries to input invalid data (see the criteria under 'validation')
 * THEN the form won't be submitted and a error message will show

+(07.05.2020, 11:37) Test erfolgreich durchegführt

 ### Check inputs while editing
 * GIVEN in edit view
-* WHEN a user tries to input invalid data ([criteria](#validation-editItem))
+* WHEN a user tries to input invalid data (see the criteria under 'validation')
 * THEN the form won't be submitted and a error message will show

+(07.05.2020, 11:40) Test erfolgreich durchegführt

-### Set new orders in progress
+### Set new assignments in progress
 * GIVEN in create view
-* WHEN a user creates a new order
+* WHEN a user creates a new assignment
-* THEN the new order is set 'in progress'
+* THEN the new assignment is set 'in progress'

+(07.05.2020, 11:41) Test erfolgreich durchegführt

-### Edit order name
+### Edit assignment name
-* GIVEN One order in edit view
+* GIVEN One assignment in edit view
 * WHEN a user edits the name
 * THEN the name is updated and displayed in the list view.

+(07.05.2020, 11:41) Test erfolgreich durchegführt

-### Oldest orders show on top
+### Assignments closest to deadline show on top
-* GIVEN Multiple orders present, with different dates.
+* GIVEN Multiple assignments present, with different dates.
 * WHEN a user opens the list view
-* THEN the oldest order is shown on top, while the newest is shown at the bottom.
+* THEN the oldest assignment is shown on top, while the newest is shown at the bottom.

+(07.05.2020, 11:41) Test erfolgreich durchegführt

-### Order and items in list view
+### Assignment and items in list view
 * GIVEN in list view
 * WHEN a user opens the list view
 * THEN the following colums are visible: Name, Werkzeug, Abgeschlossen bis, Status

+(07.05.2020, 11:44) Test erfolgreich durchegführt.
+Die Zeilen 'Auswahl' und 'Edit' sind zusätzlich verfügbar.

 ### Don't allow SQL injection
 * GIVEN in create view
-* WHEN a user creates a new order
+* WHEN a user creates a new assignment
 * THEN SQL Injection is not working

+(07.05.2020, 11:45) Test erfolgreich durchegführt

 ### The page is showing
 * GIVEN The browser is opened
 * WHEN a user inserts the adress
 * THEN the list view displays.

+(07.05.2020, 11:45) Test erfolgreich durchegführt

 ## Roadmap
 |            | 05.05.        | 06.05.        | 07.05.|